Events

 - 7th argument: A block, to be used as the sandstone block of the rock

-- 9th argument: A block, to be used as the loose rock block of the rock, may be null
+state property/be a rock spike - 9th argument: A block, to be used as the loose rock block of the rock, may be

-- 10th argument: A block, to be used as the mossy loose rock block of the rock, may be null
+state property/be a loose rock - 10th argument: A block, to be used as the mossy loose rock block of the rock, may be

 Example